 The 877-4-OREPAC number won't work, what do I do?

-If a device does not have an area code connected to the zip code you are calling from, sometimes you will experience an error in redirecting your call.
-Please refer to our all locations contact page to call whichever branch location is closest to the zip code you wish to receive information about.
+If a device does not have an area code connected to the zip code you are calling from, you may experience an error redirecting your call.
+Please refer to our Contact page to find the direct phone numbers for each OrePac branch.

-Can I order a stile and rail or molded and flush door pre-finished?
+Can I order a prefinished stile and rail or flush and molded door?

 At this time, we only offer FinishKote™ finishing on fiberglass and steel doors.

 What is stile and rail?